KiandaBPM/docs/content/docs/getting-started/welcome/security.md

 The Kianda platform allows for **different users to have different security privileges**, providing for easy administrative management of users and their access rights.
 Our platform allows the following user levels by default:

-- User -can only access what is assigned to them.
-For example, forms and dashboards.
+- User - can only access what is assigned to them.
+For example, forms and dashboards
 - Administrator - can access (view and edit) all
 - Manage partners/customers - can only access what is required to manage customer portals
 - Design business process - can only design business forms and workflows